xmartlabs/XLForm/README.md

 ####Selector Rows

 Selector rows allow us to select a value or values from a list.
-This list of values could be fetched from a server endpoint, Core Data `NSFetchResult` or just a `NSArray`.
-XLForm supports 4 types of selectors out of the box:
+XLForm supports 8 types of selectors out of the box:

 ![Screenshot of native Calendar Event Example](Examples/Selectors/XLForm-Selectors.gif)